-ANSWER: No. CARE students are first equally entitled to the EOPS book service vouchers and then also to any supplemental CARE book service vouchers.
+ANSWER: No. As EOPS students, CARE students are first equally entitled to the EOPS book service vouchers and then also to any supplemental CARE book service vouchers.
 CARE funds may not be used to supplant and federal, state (including EOPS funds) and local assistance or services, to which CARE students are entitled.